Philippe Gaulier: Selected alumni

-Personal life
+Personal life and death

-Gaulier is married to Michiko Miyazaki Gaulier, a former student and colleague.
+Gaulier was married to Michiko Miyazaki, a former student and colleague.

-Alain Gheerbrant, Françoise Marthouret, and Sacha Baron Cohen have all written prefaces to Gaulier's books.
+Alain Gheerbrant, Françoise Marthouret, and Sacha Baron Cohen penned prefaces to Gaulier's books.

+Gaulier died on 9 February 2026, at the age of 82, due to complications from a lung infection.

+On 18 February 2026, Gaulier's funeral was held at Père Lachaise Cemetery in Paris.
+The Observer reported the "unconventional wake" had students in attendance "leaving flowers, red noses, and even a banana on his coffin."

+At Gaulier's wake, The Man Who Waits for Freedom, a documentary film made in collaboration with Gaulier and Michiko Miyazaki Gaulier prior to his death, was screened for the first time.
+The title had been chosen by Gaulier himself.
+The film includes classroom footage, interviews with former students, and Gaulier's reflections on life and teaching.
+Subsequently, the school published the film online, describing it as "his last present".
+In the film, Gaulier offered a final message to his students: "Don't follow the teacher too much.
+Listen to the teacher... yes, but your passion, your life, your fun, your humour – it's your secret.
+So follow this secret."

 In popular culture

 Zach Galifianakis has stated that Gaulier and his school inspired his TV show Baskets.

-Hillary Clinton and Chelsea Clinton interviewed Gaulier for the first episode of their Apple TV+ Series, Gutsy.
+Hillary Clinton and Chelsea Clinton interviewed Gaulier for the first episode of their Apple TV+ series, Gutsy.
 In the episode, Hillary Clinton also participated in a clown class.
 Videos of Clinton interviewing Gaulier went viral on social media.